kubernetes-sigs/azuredisk-csi-driver/V2DriverDemo.md

 +----------------+
 pod "mysql-client" deleted

-## This showcases the speed at which the v2 can facilitate pod failover
+## This showcases the speed at which the Azure Disk CSI Driver V2 can facilitate pod failover
 ```